 “I’m on my way.”
 Joe said as he left the house.

 A little later the kid stirred and opened his eyes.
 He tried to sit up but didn’t have the strength.
 Fear clouded his eyes.
 He looked around the room.
 There were posters on the wall in English.
 He looked at the lady with the nice smile sitting by the bed.

 “Estas en tu casa.
 You are home, and don’t have to worry anymore.”
 Nancy said smiling.

 The kid rolled on his side and started crying.
-I made it, he thought.
+I made it.
 My daddy would be proud of me.